jlparkI/xGPR/docs/FAQ.rst

    The xGPR algorithm can be easily parallelized, and this feature is planned for a near-future version of xGPR.

 #. **I have multiple GPUs.
-When I set "model.device = 'gpu'", which
+When I set "model.device = 'cuda'", which
    gpu is used?**
    Whichever one is currently active.
 You can determine the currently active cuda device by setting the environment variable,